Working in church tech—can you relate?

 But something was still not quite right.

 Healthy churches know it’s not enough to invest in the trendiest technology.
 Ultimately it doesn’t matter if you have a slick website, app, or giving experience if you’re not meeting the deepest needs of the people in your community.
-In other words, growth for the sake of growth is an empty endeavor if it doesn’t result in gospel-changed hearts and lives.
+In other words, church growth for the sake of growth is an empty endeavor if it doesn’t result in gospel-changed hearts and lives.

 If all we’re after is packing a room, growing giving, and having smart workflows, we’ve missed the point.
 That’s not to say these things aren’t important-–they certainly are–but they shouldn’t be center stage.
 These are the programs that should run in the background, assisting in the faithful preaching of the gospel and the ordinary work of the church.